-Seminars - 5 by each student
+- □ Seminars 5 by each student

-□ Journal clubs - 5 by each student
+- \Box Journal clubs 5 by each student

-☐ Case discussions - 5 by each student
+- □ Case discussions 5 by each student

-☐ Under graduate teaching program as allotted by the HOD
+- Under graduate teaching program as allotted by the HOD

-☐ Internal assessment - theory and clinical
+- □ Internal assessment theory and clinical

-Library Dissertation: Should be a comprehensive review of the selected topic which should be finalized and approved by the end of the first six months and the same to be submitted at the end of the first year.
+Library Dissertation: Should be a comprehensive review of the selected topic which should be finalized and approved by the end of the first six months and the same to be submitted at the end of the first year in the department.
 It should be approved by the guide and certified by the Head of the Department.